Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Introduction

 In this paper, we present a simulation model of an active ellipsoidal particle in two dimensions.
 We have presented the temporal evolution of mean square displacement and diffusion coefficient to characterize the dynamics of the system.
-In the Sec.\ref{Theory} we present the model and we review the derivation of the Langevin equations for an active ellipsoidal rigid walker in the presence of a potential field in two dimensions.
-In the Sec.\ref{result} we have shown and analyzed the variation of mean square displacement and diffusion coefficient of an asymmetrical active particle in a free system, two-dimensional harmonic potential, and constant force system.
-Furthermore, we have investigated the scaled average velocity for these systems in conjunction with a one-dimensional ratchet potential.
-Finally, we provide a comprehensive summary of the paper in Section \ref{Conclusion} to conclude our findings.
+In the Sec.\ref{Theory} we present the model and we review the derivation of the Langevin equations for an active ellipsoidal rigid Brownian particle in the presence of a potential field in two dimensions.
+In Section \ref{result}, we present and analyze the variations in mean square displacement and diffusion coefficient of an asymmetrical active particle in diverse environments, encompassing a free system, a two-dimensional harmonic potential, and a constant force field.
+Moreover, we delve into the rotational dynamics and the corresponding torque production.
+Additionally, our examination extends to the investigation of scaled average velocity, considering both a constant force field and a one-dimensional ratchet potential.
+Finally, in Section \ref{Conclusion}, we furnish a comprehensive summary of the paper to conclude our findings.